emmmmzc/Table-Archery-by-Proteus-Team/README.md

 # 🏹 Table Archery (by Proteus Team)
-HKUST ISD 2026 Year Long Project (We are all sophormores at this period of time)
+HKUST ISD 2026 Year Long Project (We are all sophormores at this period of time) Table archery, a gamified archery simulator that is designed for working class and students to be motivated to do upper body workout in front of their desks.
 ## 🛠️ Development Team

 | Name | Role | GitHub Profile |